melissa-gentry/melissa-gentry.github.io/_pages/publications.md

 ### "Beyond the Text: Understanding Opt-Out, Dosage, and Response Disparities in an SMS Intervention"
 with Miranda Lambert, Kalena Cortes, and Brian Holzman.

-### "How a More Complete Accounting of Resources Helps us Understand Income Inequality"
-with Timothy Smeeding and Jeffrey Thompson. (pre-doctoral work)

 ### "The Resilience of Local Economies: What Helps Rural Communities and Small Towns Survive Economic Shocks?"
 with Jeffrey Thompson. (pre-doctoral work)